Head-Slapping and Thumb-Sucking Stop, While Fine and Gross Motor Skills Improve

 I have observed and assisted in all treatments to observe and guide the treatment to assist in integrating the patient’s reflexes.
 We began with rhythmical movements.
 [From the Brain and Sensory Foundations course].

 After the first session using only rhythmic movements, we instantly noticed a change in his attention to fine motor tasks and his participation towards the tasks.
 Joey became more alert and was more successful in simple hand writing tasks that usually would take a full session to complete.
 After a week of completing the rhythmical movements only, Joey was noticed to have significant decrease in head slapping.
-This was huge as the parents were becoming increasingly concern with the damage that could occur secondary to this.
+This was huge as the parents were becoming increasingly concerned with the damage that could occur secondary to this.

 The second week we continued using the RM at the beginning of the session then we did the isometrics for the TLR [Tonic Labyrinthine Reflex] forwards and backwards.
 The patient tolerated well therefore, after two sessions that week, we did the movement activity related for the TLR.
 [From the Brain and Sensory Foundations course].